lennartj/jguru-codestyle/src/site/markdown/index.md

 The jGuru Codestyle project provides parents and plugin configuration for [Kotlin development](http://www.kotlinlang.org), mainly on the Java Virtual Machine and JavaScript platforms.
 At the time of this writing, most code-quality maven plugins require Java sources to operate on - Kotlin equivalents are currently few and far between.
-Also, most build-style plugins are currently geared towards the Java 8 release, while this Codestyle targets the Java 9 release.
+Also, most build-style plugins are currently geared towards the Java 8 release.

 The main parts of the `jGuru Codestyle` build reactor are: